-A coolly observed study of familial dysfunction, Michael Haneke’s follow-up to Amour (IFI French Film Festival 2012) has all of the stylistic traits we have come to...
+A coolly observed study of familial dysfunction, Michael Haneke’s follow-up to Amour (IFI French Film Festival 2012) has all of the stylistic traits we have come to expect:...
 Read More

 BOOK NOW Times: 20.30 [SOLD OUT]

 Brahim Mecheri, the new comic sensation, comes from a North African working-class family in the Parisian suburbs.
-His rising fame begins to erode the bond with his elder brother, Mourad, who...
+His rising fame begins to erode the bond with his elder brother, Mourad, who has...
 Read More

 BOOK NOW Times: 18.30